 Once your dog is comfortable with the toys, it's time to start interacting with him with the toys.
 Again, start off slow.
 Sit close to your dog and roll a ball towards him or shake a tug toy a little.
-If he shows an interest give him a treat and/or praise.
-It may take some time, but the more you engage your dog in play, the sooner he'll learn what he's expected to do.
-Before you know it, your dog will be playing as if he's done it all his life.
+If it shows an interest give it a treat and/or praise.
+It may take some time, but the more you engage your dog in play, the sooner it will learn what it's expected to do.
+Before you know it, your dog will be playing as if it's done it all its life.

 Teach the Rules of the Game

 Sometimes teaching a dog to play involves more than simply slowly introducing him to the idea.
 Games like fetch, for instance, have more than one part.
 It might be easy to teach your dog to run and pick up a ball you throw, but it'll have to know "come" and "drop it" in order for the game to continue smoothly without turning into a game of chase.
 If your dog is having trouble playing, make sure it knows the basic commands involved in playing the game.